Pavan-G149/Receiver-Digital-beamforming-using-USRP-interfaced-with-MATLAB/README.md

 5) Product block ( to introduce the phase shift to received signal)
 6) Add block ( To add the received signals one is phase shifted signal)
 7) Scope ( to check the received signal and Added signal after phase delay)
-8) Spectrum Analyser ( to check the power of the signal)
+8) Spectrum Analyzer ( to check the power of the signal)

 **SDRu Receiver block parameters**
 ![SDRu Receiver Block](SDRu_Receiver_Block.png "SDRu Receiver block parameters")